How Community Reduces Customer Acquisition Cost for SaaS

 How Community Improves Retention and Lowers Effective CAC

-It happens because usage becomes shallow.
+It happens because usage remains shallow.

-But when they build workflows, relationships, and habits around your product, leaving becomes harder.
+When customers build workflows, relationships, and habits around your product, leaving becomes harder.

 A structured customer community changes how customers experience your product.

-They see how others solve similar problems.
+They see how other companies solve similar problems.

-Longer retention increases lifetime value.
+Stickiness increases lifetime value.

 Higher lifetime value reduces effective customer acquisition cost.

-Community does not magically reduce the cost of ads.
+Community does not magically reduce ad spend.

-It improves the economics behind them.
+It improves the economics behind the spend.

-That is a structural advantage.
+That is structural leverage.

 Community as an Organic Acquisition Engine